 Multiple service can be bundled.
 Where this is done, you cannot separately cancel any component of the bundle without breaking the bundle.
 Bundles are only offered on fixed term contract with described conditions.

-This service is independant and not connected to your existing plan.
+This service is independent and not connected to your existing plan.
 Once this service is established, you may choose to terminate your old service subject to existing contract if applicable.

 You can not retain your existing IP address when moving to this product.